Approx. Time Difference

-The summer biodiversity program at the National University of Singapore (NUS) is intended for students with a life sciences background (biology or environmental science) and provides an opportunity to gain field experience.
-It is an honors program for local NUS life science students.
-All UCEAP students take two courses:
+The summer biodiversity program at the National University of Singapore (NUS) is intended for students with a science background (biology or environmental science) and provides an opportunity to gain field experience.
+It is an honors course for local NUS life science students.
+All students UCEAP take the following two courses:

-- Field Studies in Biodiversity; upper division, 8 quarter/5.3 semester UC units, letter grade only
+- Field Studies in Biodiversity; 8 UC quarter units, letter grade only

-- Either Beginning Chinese or Beginning Bahasa Indonesian; lower division, 4 quarter/2.7 semester UC units, P/NP or letter grade
+- Either Beginning Chinese or Beginning Bahasa Indonesian; 4 UC quarter units, P/NP or letter grade

-The beginning language course is complemented with activities in the local culture.
+The language course is complemented with activities in the local culture.